Peer to Peer Learning

 - Level 2 or better in all behavioral competency areas

-- Knowledge of basic academic skills application and the ability to demonstrate the successful application of various academic skills
+- Knowledge of basic academic skills and the ability to demonstrate the successful application of these skills

-- Ability to work independently applying critical thinking skills and problem-solving to various situations
+- Ability to work independently applying critical thinking and problem-solving skills